-NOTE: Canada will not pay the Contractor its fixed time rates for any time spent in "travel status" (e.g. time spent travelling by car or plane, or time spent travelling to and from the airport).
-Bidders within the National Capital Region (NCR) must submit an all-inclusive per diem rate that includes any displacement costs within the NCR.
+Note: Canada will not pay the Contractor its fixed time rates for any time spent in "travel status" (e.g. time spent travelling by car or plane, or time spent travelling to and from the airport).

 a.
 Travel (GST/HST included)